AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/B-L462E-CELL1-TYPE1SC.md

 To get the latest binaries, navigate to [Anjay-freertos-client](https://github.com/AVSystem/Anjay-freertos-client/releases/).

 To flash the board, open your **File Manager**, drag the .bin file to B-L462E-CELL1/TYPE1SC device which you can find in **devices and drives** part in **This PC**.
 You will see the blinking diode on your board.
-As soon as the diode stops blinking, the flashing has finished.
+As soon as the flashing is finished, the diode stops blinking.

 Now you can go to the [Connecting to the LwM2M Server part ](#connecting-to-the-lwm2m-server)